-5 Types of Shrinkage in Retail: Identification and Prevention Strategies
+7 Types of Shrinkage in Retail: How to Identify and Prevent Them

 Retail shrink is an inevitable part of owning and operating a business.
 As quickly as new technology is developed to curb it, thieves are becoming that much more cunning.
 Managing it can be an uphill battle without the right tools.
 If you feel like you’re doing everything you can, but physical inventory continues to fly off the shelf unaccounted for; or if you don’t even know where to get started, we can help.
 Read more to discover: